mixmesh/keydir/demo/README.md

 -----END PGP PUBLIC KEY BLOCK-----
 ```

-It was somewhat silly to specify all possible filter criteria because
+It was silly to specify all possible filter criteria because the Key
-the Key ID is enough to pinpoint a unique, but you get the gist!
+ID itself was enough to pinpoint a unique key.
+You get the gist
+though.

 ## Delete chuck.key

+Use the chuck.key session ticket to delete chuck.key:

 ```
 $ BODY="{\"sessionTicket\": \"${CHUCK_TICKET}\", \"fingerprint\": \"35E130DD43043ADC658273019F50A63B44B6A10C\"}"
 $ curl -K curlrc -d "${BODY}" http://localhost:4436/delete
 ```

 No news is good news.

-The key has been deleted.
+Try again:

 ```
 $ curl -K curlrc -d "${BODY}" http://localhost:4436/delete